Bodhi Day 2021 is a little over three months from now – December 8, 2021 (the “secular one”). But I already had an early Bodhi Day.

 The demons’ fire burned everything until awareness was all that was left.
 Free from all the emotional baggage, innumerable desires, and beliefs based on naïve or outdated experiences, he clearly understood that what was burned away was the source of his suffering.
 With nothing to cling to, Siddhartha Gautama no longer suffered.

 Even your ol’ Reverend Dukkha Hanamoku, a long-time student of Zen, who at the time of this writing occupies a human body, falls off life’s cliffs or stumbles into endless loops.
 It’s part of the all-inclusive gift of sapience – that is, our human gift to make choices.
-We have to power to show the Universe what happens with alternate paths.
+We have the power to show the Universe what happens with alternate paths.

 In my current case, I’ve spent the last few years reinventing my career to Version 5.0 after a pretty good 15-year run with Version 4.
 At almost sixty years old and in these especially fast-moving times in the software industry, that’s quite a feat.